Nagasaki45/bibo/README.rst

     bibo add

-Bibo will open your editor and paste the clipboard content to it.
+bibo will open your editor and paste the clipboard content to it.
 You are free to edit this content and save it to add the entry to the database.

 If you want to include a file (a PDF, for example) run the same command with ``--file /path/to/file`` at the end.
 After saving the bibtex citation in the editor bibo will search through the already existing paths in your database, find the most commonly used one, and copy the file you specified to there, renaming it to the bibtex key.
 If you don't want this automatic destination heuristic you can specify the destination yourself by adding ``--destination /path/to/folder/``.